dirtsimple/poste.io/README.md

 With the above configuration, mails sent from `exampledomain.com` will be sent with a HELO of `mx.exampledomain.com`, using an outbound IP of `5.6.7.8`, and mail for any other domain will use the defaults.
 (Assuming, of course, that `5.6.7.8` is one of the addresses the container listens on.)

-Note that the information in this file is *not* validated against DNS or checked for security (aside from a basic check that the IP is one listened to by the container).
+Note that the information in this file is *not* validated against DNS or checked for security (aside from a basic check that the IP is included in the expansion of `SEND_ON`).
 It is your responsibility to ensure that all `helo` hostnames exist in DNS with the matching `ip` , and that all listed IP addresses are actually valid for the network interfaces on your server.

 In addition, for best deliverability, you should also: